-Access to resources in the TOE is controlled using access control lists, based on four key components:
+Since EJBCA fully relies on CESeCore's access control mechanisms, the TOE's resources are protected using access control lists, based on four key components:

 - access rule accept or decline access to a resource, can be recursive or not; - resource a resource to which access is controlled.
-Resources have a hierarchical format (e.g. /ca functionality/store certificate); - user an entity that have access rights to a resource; - role a role that a user is allowed to take on.
+Resources have a hierarchical format (e.g. /ca functionality/store certificate); - user an entity that have access rights to a resource;

+• role - a role that a user is allowed to take on.
 Since access rules are defined on a role, so for a user to have access rights he must be assigned roles.